Getting Started: E-Rx

 • Street Address

-If you are missing this information for a specific patient, the "Add and Manage Prescription" button will appear inactive.
-You can add this information by navigating to the "Actions" tab.
+If you are missing any of the above information for a specific client, the Order & Manage Prescription button will appear inactive.
+You can add this information by navigating to the Actions tab of the client's profile.

 Patient Details